horankev/voteReproject/README.md

 usually dense urban settings, can be overcome by using hexagonal representations of the constituencies.
 Their positioning aims to closely resemble their actual relative position.
-Here, we use hexagons created by Philip Brown and Alasdair Rae from Automatic Knowledge Ltd.
+Here, we use hexagons created by Philip Brown and Alasdair Rae from Automatic Knowledge.

 ``` r